milesp20/intel_nuc_led/README.md

 error codes are part of the return value of the WMI call, and shown through ``cat /proc/acpi/nuc_led``.

+Once the device has been read, the value there will be reset to ``ff ff ff ff`` (something not used by the WMI call).
+This is also the initial value.

 ## Examples

 ### NUC6CAY